NohemyGraffe/remittance-forecast/README.md

 ## Important notes

-- Dataset used is **Banxico’s SPEI domestic transfer data**, applied here only as a proxy for remittance flows.
 - Actual **US→MX remittance data** is not public at weekly frequency.
 - Forecasts incorporate **calendar effects** (payweeks, holidays) and **FX regressors**, which helps capture realistic flow patterns.
 - While the absolute effect measured here applies to SPEI transfers, the **same methodology** could be applied to true remittance data.